ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 ### The core problem

-The mini operating system on the T2 (*SepOS*) suffers from a security vulnerable also found in the iPhone X since it contains a processor based on the iOS A10 processor.
-Exploitation of this type of processor is very actively discussed in the [/r/jailbreak](https://reddit.com/r/jailbreak/) subreddit.
+The mini operating system on the T2 (*SepOS*) suffers from a security vulnerable also found in the iPhone 7 since it contains a processor based on the iOS A10.
+Exploitation of this type of processor for the sake of installing homebrew software is very actively discussed in the [/r/jailbreak](https://reddit.com/r/jailbreak/) subreddit.

 So using the [checkm8 exploit](https://checkm8.info) originally made for iPhones, the checkra1n exploit was developed to build a semi-tethered exploit for the T2 security chip, exploiting a flaw.
 This could be used to e.g. circumvent activation lock, allowing stolen iPhones or macOS devices to be reset and sold on the black market.